Mustafa-Ashfaq81/ProjectFLow/README.md

-Certainly!
-Here's the information with proper formatting:

----

 # Flutter Note-Taking App Setup Instructions

 Welcome to our Flutter Note-Taking App!
 This app has been built using the Flutter framework, and the database is managed with Firebase.
 Follow these step-by-step instructions to set up the development environment and run the app on your local machine.